 Peter Layton had been a member of an earlier organisation, British Artists in Glass, which was disbanded in the early 1990s.
 Shortly afterwards, Peter was inspired to start a new society and invited a group of 60 artists to his previous studio in the Leathermarket, where as Colin Reid remembers, ‘a lively discussion to consider future steps’ took place.
 Following subsequent meetings between Peter Layton, Colin Reid, Andrew Brewerton, Mark Angus, Liz Swinburne and Pete Howard, a series of recommendations were proposed that informed the formation of The Contemporary Glass Society.

-This is the third CGS exhibition that I have curated at London Glassblowing’s Bermondsey Street Gallery.
+This was the third CGS exhibition that I have curated at London Glassblowing’s Bermondsey Street Gallery.
 The first was Black to White and Back Again in 2016 and the second was Inspired in 2019.
 Each exhibition has brought something very exciting to the gallery.
 However, Earth / Sea / Sky stands out in particular because of the sheer number of works that have been made to a wonderfully high standard using a variety of different techniques, by many new artists.

 I was very happy to be asked to curate this show on behalf of the CGS because this organisation has given me so many opportunities, especially at the beginning of my professional practice.
 The CGS nurtures and supports up-and-coming artists in so many ways, such as:

 - Through the annual Graduate Prize and Graduate Review.

 - Sending weekly information out about opportunities for artists for professional development, exhibitions, conferences etc.

 - Through their informative and active website, full of opportunities.

 - Organising group exhibitions for members across the country.

 - Hosting weekly talks from artists and informed people, that members can watch either live or as recordings later.
 There are now over 100 recordings on the website available to members.